PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Model

 \subsection{Overview}

 Our RAG algorithm pseudocode is displayed in Algorithm \ref{algo:rag_model}, and visualized in Figure \ref{fig:plurihoprag-diagram}.
 There are 3 main differences to a naive RAG pipeline:

 \textbf{1.
-Document-scope-based query decomposition} ($\mathrm{DecomposeQuery}$, line 1): instead of answering a user's question directly, we decompose it into document-scope intermediate questions and aggregate the document-wise intermediate answers.
-The decomposition is performed by an LLM fine-tuned with LLM-generated training data; we outline the procedure in the next subsection.
+Document-scope-based query decomposition} ($\mathrm{DecomposeQuery}$, line 1): instead of answering a user's question directly, we decompose it into document-scope intermediate questions and then aggregate the document-wise intermediate answers.
+The decomposition is performed by an LLM fine-tuned with synthetic examples, created from documents and questions about them, see below.
 In addition to the intermediate questions, $\mathrm{DecomposeQuery}$ also generates a hypothetical summary of a document that would be relevant to answer the original question; this is used for document-wise retrieval.
 Our query decomposition method is explained further in the next subsection.

 \textbf{2.
-Document filtering using a cross encoder} ($\mathrm{CrossEncoderScore}$, lines 11-12).
+Document filtering using a cross encoder} ($\mathrm{CrossEncoderScore}$, lines 10-11).
 To minimize LLM token usage for highly exhaustive questions, we estimate each document's relevance to the original question using a cross encoder model, before answering the intermediate questions about that document.
-We use the cross encoder to calculate the similarity between the hyptohetical summary generated by $\mathrm{DecomposeQuery}$, and the concatenation of chunks retrieved for answering all intermediate questions; if the similarity is below a certain threshold, the document is not considered for the question.
-This is analysed in greater detail in a proceeding subsection.
+We use the cross encoder to calculate the similarity between the hypothetical summary generated by $\mathrm{DecomposeQuery}$, and the concatenation of chunks retrieved for answering all intermediate questions.
+If the similarity is below a certain threshold, the document is not considered for the question, see below for details.

 \textbf{3.
-2 step retrieval}.
-Instead of directly performing K-nearest-neighbor search between the query and all chunks, we search for similar document summaries to a hypothetical summary of a relevant document, generated by $\mathrm{DecomposeQuery}$ \footnote{The existence of the $K$ parameter in theory means that if $K$ is less than the total number of documents, not all documents are checked when answering the question.
-In practice, one can set $K$ to be larger than the total number of documents and leave all the filtering to the cross-encoder filter.} (line 3).
-Then, for each selected document, we again perform K-nearest-neighbor search, this time looking for similar chunks within the document to each intermediate question (line 8).
+Two-step retrieval}.
+We first retrieve candidate documents by comparing document summaries to a hypothetical relevant document summary from $\mathrm{DecomposeQuery}$ (line 2), then retrieve chunks within each candidate document for each intermediate question (line 7).